 To manage your business finances effectively, there are two formulas you must know.
 Find out what they are and how they can lead to sustainable business growth.

 Managing a small business in Australia demands a solid grasp of key financial concepts.
+For many small business owners, understanding and applying finance formulas can seem like a daunting task, but mastering them is essential for business growth.
 And at the top of the list are working capital and the cash conversion cycle.

 Working capital is the immediate funds available to cover daily expenses.
 It acts as a financial safety net for your day-to-day operations.